inaimathi/langnostic/resources/posts/antler--day-08.md

   - Do you like this product?
   - Would you like the product if it did `<insert features>`?
   - How much would you pay for this product?
-  - It's like the Uber for X, does that make sense to you? _(Metaphors are imperfect, and this one plays on exisitng, intrin)
+  - It's like the Uber for X, does that make sense to you? _(Metaphors are imperfect, and this one plays on existing, intrinsic associations you might have with Uber or X)_
   - I'm building something that does `<thing company does>`, do you think that will work for you? _(Beginning of a soft sell)_
 - Instead of pitching your startup; you need to _deeply_ understand your customer.
 - Seek to